averagegupi/addons/dontdropthesoap/README.md

-When in Port Jeuno, and you do not have the KI "Cosmo-Clense" a popup saying "Pickup Soap!" will be on screen.
+When in Port Jeuno, and you do not have the KI "Cosmo-Clense", a "Pickup Soap!" message will be on screen.
 Never have to sit out on limbus night again.